alikarayilan/alikarayilan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Ali Karayilan
 =====================================================================================================================================

-Front-End Developer
+Front-end Developer
 -------------------

 Founder of Altu Software.
-I am a 23-year-old entrepreneur fluent in English at a C1 level.
+23-year-old entrepreneur fluent in English at a C1 level.
 Currently, I am pursuing an associate degree in computer programming, steadily progressing towards becoming a software engineer.
 Between 2020 and 2023, I worked as a freelancer, developing fully responsive WordPress websites from scratch for various local businesses.
 Now, I am in the process of establishing my own software company, Altu Software.
 Beyond web development, I am passionate about space, history, and geography.
 Chess is a hobby of mine, and I maintain an active profile on chess.com.
 Additionally, until the age of 21, I engaged in amateur weightlifting.
 My diverse experiences and entrepreneurial spirit drive me to create innovative solutions and continuously expand my skill set in the tech industry.

 * 🌍  I'm based in Istanbul, Turkey
 * ✉️  You can contact me at [alirkarayilan@gmail.com](mailto:alirkarayilan@gmail.com)
 * 🚀  I'm currently working on [my own Software company](http://altuyazilim.com)
 * 🧠  I'm learning Front-end Development, entirely
 * 🤝  I'm open to collaborating on everything, just reach me out
+* ⚡  I own lots of things on internet, but shhh :=)

 ### Skills